 28 – Non–proportional property reinsurance

 Currency: This is the original currency of the liabilities.
-Syndicates should report the following ‘6+1’ major currencies; GBP, USD, EUR, CAD, AUD, JPY and OTHER.
-The 6+1 currencies are to be reported in original currency (with ‘OTH’ currency in GBP) and also corresponding total converted (CNV) GBP amount by the ‘related non-life lines of business’ above, similar to the ASB return.
+Syndicates should report the following ‘5+1’ major currencies; GBP, USD, EUR, CAD, AUD and OTHER.
+The 5+1 currencies are to be reported in original currency (with ‘OTH’ currency in GBP) and also corresponding total converted (CNV) GBP amount by the ‘related non-life lines of business’ above, similar to the ASB return.

+JPY can still be reported under the JPY column should you wish to continue reporting it as a separate currency, 6+1 currencies should be reported in this case.

 Undiscounted annuity claims provisions at the start of the year: This is the amount of annuity claims best estimate stemming from Non-Life Insurance obligations at beginning of the reporting year (year N).